Logiqx/tech-docs/Environments/Containers/Docker/Windows.md

 When developing on Windows with WSL 2 then be sure that the bind mounts are within the Linux file system and not on the Windows partition.
 Bind mounts are much faster for files under /home then /mnt/c and this is especially noticeable for "git" operations.

+You can also use bind mounts on Linux itself to facilitate copying of files between Linux distros as described in [tips and tricks](Tips_and_Tricks.md).

 #### Legacy Setup